 Sometimes, it can be challenging to determine if what happened to you fits these criteria.
 You may think the defective product caused your injuries, but how can you prove it?

-Your attorney might ask if you still have the defective product so experts can examine it.
+Your attorney might ask if you still have the defective product so professionals can examine it.
 If at all possible, please try to save the product in its current condition (don’t have it repaired until you speak with a lawyer).

 How Do You Prove a Product Was Defective?